netdata/netdata/docs/concepts/netdata-agent/metrics-storage.md

 ### Metric size

+Every Tier down samples the exact lower tier (lower tiers have greater resolution).
+You can have up to 5 Tiers **[0. .
+4]** of data (including the Tier 0, which has the highest resolution)

-Tier 0 is the default that was always available in dbengine mode.
+Tier 0 is the default that was always available in `dbengine` mode.
 Tier 1 is the first level of aggregation, Tier 2 is the second, and so on.

-Metrics on all tiers except of the Tier 0 also store the following five additional values for every point for accurate
+Metrics on all tiers except of the _Tier 0_ also store the following five additional values for every point for accurate
 representation:

-The sum of the points aggregated The min of the points aggregated The max of the points aggregated The count of the points aggregated (could be constant, but it may not be due to gaps in data collection) The anomaly_count of the points aggregated (how many of the aggregated points found anomalous) Among min, max and sum, the correct value is chosen based on the user query. average is calculated on the fly at query time.
+1. The `sum` of the points aggregated
+2. The `min` of the points aggregated
+3. The `max` of the points aggregated
+4. The `count` of the points aggregated (could be constant, but it may not be due to gaps in data collection)
+5. The `anomaly_count` of the points aggregated (how many of the aggregated points found anomalous)

+Among `min`, `max` and `sum`, the correct value is chosen based on the user query. `average` is calculated on the fly at query time.

 ### Storage files